syncfusion-content/ej2-react-docs/ej2-react/grid/connecting-to-backends/django-server-custom-binding.md

 This command creates a React application named **client** with the essential folder structure and files required to begin development immediately.

-The integration process begins by installing the required Syncfusion<sup style="font-size:70%">&reg;</sup> React Grid packages before establishing the DRF API.
+The integration process begins by installing the required [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) packages before establishing the DRF API.

 ### Step 2: Install Syncfusion Grid packages